Avtandilko/k8s-cluster-creation/README.md

 #### Application

 The main goal of this step is to provision application and provide simple way to update it.
-Usually it should be done via CI/CD tools, like GitLab CI, Circle CI, etc...
+In real world it should be done via CI/CD tools like GitLab CI, Circle CI, etc...

 ## Checklist